 May 22, 2015

-By Danielle Daigle, Associate at McInnes Cooper,
+By Danielle Daigle, Partner at McInnes Cooper,

-Basia Dzierzanowska, Partner at McInnes Cooper
+Basia Dzierzanowska, Office Lead Partner at McInnes Cooper

 On May 5, 2015, the Canadian Securities Administrators (CSA) adopted amendments to National Instrument 45-106 Prospectus Exemptions (“NI 45-106”) changing the accredited investor and minimum amount exemptions – and squarely placing a positive onus on securities issuers and sellers to make sure an investor actually qualifies for the exemption.
 The Ontario Securities Commission adopted similar amendments and also introduced the family, friends and business associates exemption.